Youtube Video Analytics

 1# Dashboard Overview

 Youtube’s analytics overview contains a brief summary of the most important Youtube metrics, such as watch time, average view duration, views count, your top 10 videos, traffic sources and audience demographics (more on those metrics later).
-In this dashboard, you can either view the above metrics for one video, compare the performance of two videos or more, grouping videos together or get an overview of the performance of your channel in a specific period of time.
+In this dashboard, you can either view the above metrics for one video, compare the performance of two videos or more, group videos together or get an overview on the performance of your channel in a specific period of time.

 The real-time subsection allows you to view counts happening in the last 48 hours and the last 60 minutes.
 You can check this feature when you release a new video campaign, if you didn’t gain the desired traction, consider pushing your video to social media channels or in a newsletter blast.